 The group acquired and recognised supplier agreements in the business combination of the Suidwes Group.
 The agreements contain an evergreen clause which results in an indefinite useful life as indicated below.

 Supplier agreements

-The group acquired and recognised supplier agreements in the business combination of the Suidwes Group.
+The group acquired and recognised supplier agreements in the business combinations of the Suidwes Group and the SFL Holdings Group.

 Accreditation

 The group recognised a SANAS accreditation in the business combinations of the Suidwes Group.